Top Quark Physics at the Tevatron: New Physics Affecting Top-Quark Properties

 \section{New Physics Affecting Top-Quark Properties}

-It is important to note that the SM has several short comings and is widely regarded to be a low energy approximation of a more complete description of particle physics~\cite{Quigg2009}.
-There are numerous theories hypothesized that address these shortcomings and offer this more complete description.
-The theories differ primarily in the manner by which they impart mass to the elementary particles.
-The search to discover and describe the physics that breaks electroweak symmetry is among the most ardently pursued by high energy experimentalists and theorists alike.
-Is it the SM Higgs, or is it some new physics, something beyond the SM?
+It is important to note that the SM has several shortcomings and is widely regarded as a low energy approximation of a more complete description of particle physics~\cite{Quigg2009}.
+There are numerous hypothesized theories that address these shortcomings and offer this more complete description.
+The theories differ primarily in the manner by which they break the electroweak symmetry and impart mass to the elementary particles.
+The search to discover and describe the physics that accomplishes this is among the most ardently pursued by high energy experimentalists and theorists alike.
+Is it the SM Higgs, or is it some new physics, something Beyond the Standard Model (BSM)?
 The principal aim of top-quark physics is to help answer these questions.
-With a Yukawa coupling of order unity, the top quark strongly couples to the dynamics of electroweak symmetry breaking and is thus expected to be a good place to test this dynamics and probe for BSM effects.
-In addition, because of its large mass, quantum loop corrections to top-quark observables from possible new particle contributions can be large - significantly larger than for the lighter quarks and leptons.
+With a Yukawa coupling of order unity, the top quark strongly couples to the dynamics of electroweak symmetry breaking and is thus expected to be a good place to probe for BSM effects.
+In addition, because of its large mass, top-quark observable can receive large quantum loop corrections from possible new particle contributions - significantly larger than for the lighter quarks and leptons.
 The strategy for probing for BSM effects using the top quark employs both direct searches for new particles and indirect searches by looking for deviations of experimental observables from the SM expectations.

 New physics contributions can affect top-quark observables directly in two ways \cite{Hill:1993hs}.
 First non-standard top-quark production can appear through intermediate heavy states such as new gauge bosons that decay into a \ttbar\ pair or into a final state mimicking the SM \ttbar\ signature.
 Secondly the top quark can decay into exotic particles such as a charged Higgs boson, $t \to H^+ b$, in models with multiple Higgs doublets.
 In the first case, BSM effects distort the SM top-quark production observables, while in the second case BSM effects produce discrepancies among the different decay observables.
 It is thus important to measure the top-quark properties using as many decay final states as possible and to compare them.